Credit: besthdwallpaper.com // Marvel Studios

 Captain America has fought Thanos toe-to-toe and he's still standing but he's looking a bit shaky.
 Thanos' hordes have been unleashed and they are about to systematically overrun the earth.
 Cap can't win this.
 As Captain America stands alone facing the hordes he hears Falcon saying "on your left" and a dozen slingring portals begin to open.
 Captain America is no longer facing Thanos' army alone but with an army of his own.
 Again the theater erupts!

-Leadership Lesson: If you coud do it on your own you wouldn't need a team and therefore wouldn't need to be a leader.
-Since you are a leader and (presumably) have a team empower your people to play their part.
+Leadership Lesson: If you could do it on your own you wouldn't need a team and therefore wouldn't need to be a leader.
+Since you are a leader and (presumably) have a team, empower your people to play their part.
 Because no matter how good you are, you can't do it all.

 25. Stand up For Your Team - Captain America

 From the same scene referenced in point 24 we see Captain America standing against an army that will easily destroy him.
 But he stands up anyway.
 He believes he's all alone and he's facing all of Thanos' might but he's going to go down swinging.
 The only thing that would have made this scene more satisfying is if Cap had said "I can do this all day."

 Leadership Lesson: During my leadership courses I share that leaders need to provide top cover for their teams.
 This means that you need to defend and fight for your team.
 Have their backs and they will have yours - reciprocity.

 26. Not Everyone Will Understand - Captain America & Tony Stark